AnantharamanLab/ViWrap/example_data/README.md

-This folder contains pair-ended reads, metagenomic assembly, and custom MAGs for testing:
+ This folder contains paired-end reads, metagenomic assemblies, and custom metagenome-assembled genomes (MAGs) for testing.
+All the datasets are subsets derived from the original ones.

 ```bash
 # TEST 1: Only use reads and metagenomic assembly